titaschanda/TenNetLib.jl/docs/src/ttn/ttn_gen.md

 # Generating `TTN`

-TeNLib.jl defines following functions to generate TTNs with random entries.
+TenNetLib.jl defines following functions to generate TTNs with random entries.

 For the standard TTN with the default hierarchical binary tree structure, follwoing function can be used.